data-gab/Song-Popularity-Prediction/README.md

 ### Time series analysis of popularity over time
 I also wanted to see how popularity looked over time.
-Most songs from 1920s - early 1950s did not receive high popularity ratings.
-When you think about it that makes sense.
-Many people using spotify are not really gonna be listening to music from the 1920s - late 1940s.
+Most songs from the 1920s to the early 1950s did not receive high popularity ratings.
+When you think about it, that makes sense.
+Many people using Spotify are not going to be listening to music from the 1920s to the late 1940s.

 <img src='IMAGES/pop_ts.png'>